topij/text-analyzer/docs/CONFIGURATION_GUIDE.md

 # Configuration Guide

-This guide covers the configuration options for the Semantic Text Analyzer.
+This guide covers configuration options for the Semantic Text Analyzer.

 ## Configuration Methods